Netflix/metaflow-docs/docs/scaling/remote-tasks/introduction.md

 ## Big Data

-This far, we have focused on CPU and memory-bound steps.
+Thus far, we have focused on CPU and memory-bound steps.
 Loading and processing big data is often an IO-bound operation which requires a different approach.
 Read [Loading and Storing Data](/scaling/data) for more details about how to build efficient data pipelines in Metaflow.